What you'll find on this page

 How long does it take to recover?

 Your surgeon will want your incision to heal before you are fitted with your sound processor and it's programmed for the first time.
-This typically takes 2-6 weeks for Baha® implants.
+This typically takes 2-12 weeks for Baha® implants (depending on whether you have the Baha Connect or the Baha Attract system).
+The standard guidelines for fitting is two weeks for the Baha Connect System and four weeks for the Baha Attract System.
+Some recipients may take longer than these guidelines and their surgeon will advise this.

 Many people return to work or normal activities within a few days, but you may want to give yourself at least a week to recover.

-Your surgeon will tell you when it’s safe to return to your activities.
-Most surgeons advise against lifting even moderately heavy weights for a few days after surgery.
+Your doctor will tell you when it’s safe to return to your activities.
+Most doctors advise against lifting even moderately heavy weights for a few days after surgery.